-High operating leverage - SG&A as a percentage of sales is declining as sales increase and operating costs are controlled
+- High operating leverage SG&A as a percentage of sales is declining as sales increase and operating costs are controlled - Achieved incremental adjusted EBITDA of 19.2% in 2018, the second year of incremental adjusted EBITDA well-above historical averages

+.
 Working capital defined as Current Assets (excluding Cash) - Current Liabilities.
-Sales are on trailing twelve months basis.
+Sales are on trailing twelve months basis